 - We are simply curious and fascinated by them for no particular practical reason.

 Well, in the next post of this series we’re going to begin our journey into the world of Mathematics by dropping any existing assumptions.
-And we’re going to reconstruct the part of this world related to real numbers and arithmetic.
+And we’re going to reconstruct the part of this world related to natural numbers and arithmetic.